exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 Covers:
 - `feat~java-specific-script-options~1`

-### Java %jar Option Handling V1
+### Java %jar Option Handling Multiple Options
-`req~java-jar-option-handling-v1~1`
+`req~java-jar-option-handling-multiple-options~1`

 The Java parser handler must find multiple %jar options.
 The values are to be interpreted as the Java CLASSPATH: `<file1>:<file2>:...:<filen>`.
 The Java parser handler shall split the entries by the colon character.

+Covers:
+- `feat~java-specific-script-options~1`

+### Java %jar Option Handling V1
+`req~java-jar-option-handling-v1~1`

 The Java parser handler shall identify duplicated files and order the result of all `%jar` options alphabetically.

 Needs: dsn